QMCPACK provides a set of lightweight executables that address certain

 Note that this method is insensitive to parallelization options given to Quantum ESPRESSO.
 Additionally, it supports noncollinear magnetism and can be used to generate wavefunctions suitable for qmcpack calculations with spin-orbit coupling.

-This requires providing reference states and sometimes needs extra tuning for heavy elements.
+the input formats.
+This requires providing reference states and often needs extra tuning for heavy elements.
+To avoid ghost

-To make the self-consistent calculation converge, the density mixing parameter may need to be reduced
+self-consistent calculation converge, the density mixing parameter may need to be reduced via the

 For example, for a sodium atom with a neon core, the reference state would be “1s(1).”